Eisbären Berlin: Home arena

+Eisbären Berlin was one of the few former East German ice hockey clubs who managed to establish itself against the competition from clubs from former West Germany.
+The team beceame popular in areas such as Hohenschönhausen, Marzahn and Hellersdorf.
+Supporters of Eisbären Berlin chanted "East, East, East Berlin" and "Dynamo, Dynamo" well into the 2000s.

-Eisbären Berlin moved its home matches to the new Mercedes-Benz Arena (formerly known as O2 World) in the 2008–09 season.
-The Mercedes-Benz-Arena is a multi-functional arena located in Friedrichshain near the Spree river.
+Eisbären Berlin moved its home matches to the new Uber Arena (then known as O2 World) in the 2008–09 season.
+The Uber Arena is a multi-functional arena located in Friedrichshain near the Spree river.
 It has a seating-capacity of 14,200.
-The team still uses the Wellblechpalast as a training facility and the youth teams of Eisbären Berlin are based in the Sportforum Hohenschönhausen.
+However, the team still uses the Wellblechpalast as a training facility.
+The youth teams of Eisbären Berlin are also based in the Sportforum Hohenschönhausen.

+The northern curved end of the Uber Arena, with terracing for active supporters of Eisbären Berlin, was officially named the Hartmut Nickel Curve (Hartmut Nickel Kurve) in 2019, after the passing of legendary SC Dynamo Berlin forward Hartmut Nickel.
+Nickel was popularly known as "Father Polarbear" (Papa Eisbär) in the club.

 Team anthem

 The official team anthem of the Eisbären Berlin is "Hey, wir wollen die Eisbären seh'n" (approximately "Hey, We Want to See The Polar Bears"), recorded by veteran East German band the Puhdys in 1997.
 The song became a popular tune in German mountain resorts during après-ski parties, and went on to appear on several winter-themed music compilations.
-Dutch team Geleen Eaters have also used a lyrically-altered cover of the song as their victory anthem.
+Dutch team Geleen Eaters have also used a lyrically altered cover of the song as their victory anthem.

 The Eisbären goal song consists of a sequence of four separate elements.
 The line "Berlin, Halleluja Berlin", from the song "Brandenburg" by Rainald Grebe is followed by the can-can from Jacques Offenbach's Orpheus in the Underworld and the line "Ach du meine Nase" by the East German puppet character Pittiplatsch.
 The sequence is completed by the children's rhyme "Ene mene miste" from the popular children's TV programme Rappelkiste.